 Physical activity is not just defined as working out at the gym and lifting weights or other strenuous exercise.
-The idea is just to get your body moving, said Dr. Jeffrey Rosen, a bariatric surgeon at Advocate Good Samaritan Hospital.
+The idea is just to get your body moving, says Dr. Jeffrey Rosen, a bariatric surgeon at Advocate Health Care.
 This can include incorporating more simple things into a daily routine, like walking, cleaning or even gardening.

-Additionally, “many postoperative complications are reduced in patients who are involved in a regular aerobic exercise program before surgery” said Dr. Rosen.
-Dr. Rosen recommends his patients follow an exercise program before and after surgery to ensure the procedure’s success and for a faster recovery time.
+Additionally, many postoperative complications are reduced in patients who are involved in a regular aerobic exercise program before surgery, says Dr. Rosen.
+He recommends his patients follow an exercise program before and after surgery to ensure the procedure’s success and for a faster recovery time.

-“Being physically active also gives the body strength which can lead to a speedy recovery time,” he said.
+“Being physically active also gives the body strength which can lead to a speedy recovery time,” he says.
 “The body responds much better to physical activity than not moving at all.”

-After surgery it is also vital a patient gets moving, Rosen said, whether it’s walking or some slight activity just to get the body moving and promote healing.
+After surgery it is also vital a patient gets moving, Rosen says, whether it’s walking or some slight activity just to get the body moving and promote healing.

-“This also sets the patient up for an overall healthy lifestyle with plenty of exercise,” he said.
+“This also sets the patient up for an overall healthy lifestyle with plenty of exercise,” he says.